 - Avoid using the default bi-directional relationships in Power BI unless you need them.

-Microsoft introduce bi-directional filter propagation in Power BI (this is currently not available in Excel).
+Microsoft introduced bi-directional filter propagation in Power BI.
 This is a good feature for beginners and those that don’t really understand how the plumbing works.
 But it comes at a cost in that:

 - The performance can be negatively affected